Quick Answer

 💡 Pro Tip

 Most standard homeowner policies cover sudden water damage (burst pipes, appliance failures) but NOT flooding from outside (storm surge, rising groundwater).
 Flood coverage requires a separate NFIP policy.
-Know what you have before disaster strikes.

 Step 3: Stop the Source (If Possible)